 A scientific study claimed that a mix of clove, geranium, lemongrass, and rosemary repelled wasps.
 A recipe combining these oils could totally deter the presence of wasps near you.

 You can then spray this on the corners of your home, especially on windowsills and door frames.
 It is also perfect to spray for outside patios and for decks.
 Spraying this essential oil solution on the corners of the outside of the house also helps in keeping bees and wasps from nesting on these spots.

 How often do you need to spray?
 Well, it depends on how frequent you see these bugs nearby.
 One trick is when you notice you can’t smell the scent of your oil spray, you may go ahead and use your essential oil spray solution again.

 Tea tree is a perfect wasp repellent for humans.
 Spraying a tea tree oil solution on you or dabbing them on your clothes is best especially if you mean to work on your garden or go outside.

 Peppermint, geranium, clove, lemongrass, and other oils that emit a rather strong scent are potent repellents on their own.
 Dabbing a cotton ball on these oils and leaving them by the windows are very effective ways to keep the buzzers away.

 Another effective method is rubbing these oils directly on the leaves of nearby plants.
-Oils like clove, eucalyptus, rosemary, and tea tree are said to do wonders in repelling bees and wasps when rubbed on the plants nearby your property.
+Oils like clove, eucalyptus, and rosemary are said to do wonders in repelling bees and wasps when rubbed on the plants nearby your property.

 Lastly, diffusing these oils or a blend of these oils is also a very potent way to keep your home feeling and smelling fresh while keeping the bees and wasps away.